 - 1. Asthma.
-Approve for the duration noted if the patient meets one of the following (A or B): - A) Initial Therapy.
-Approve for 6 months if the patient meets the following (i, ii, iii, iv, v, and vi): - i.
-Patient is \geq 6 years of age; AND - ii.
-Patient meets ONE of the following (a or b): - a) Patient meets ONE of the following (1 or 2): - (1)Patient has a blood eosinophil level \geq 150 cells per microliter within the previous 6 weeks; OR - (2)Patient had a blood eosinophil level ≥ 150 cells per microliter prior to treatment with Dupixent or another monoclonal antibody therapy that may alter blood eosinophil levels; OR
+Approve for the duration noted if the patient meets ONE of the following (A or B): - A) Initial Therapy.
+Approve for 6 months if the patient meets ALL of the following (i, ii, iii, iv, and v): - i.
+Patient is $\geq$ 6 years of age; AND - ii.
+Patient meets ONE of the following (a or b): - a) Patient meets ONE of the following (1 or 2): - (1)Patient has a blood eosinophil level ≥ 150 cells per microliter within the previous 6 weeks; OR - (2)Patient had a blood eosinophil level ≥ 150 cells per microliter prior to treatment with Dupixent or another monoclonal antibody therapy that may alter blood eosinophil levels; OR - Note: Examples of monoclonal antibody therapies that may alter blood eosinophil levels include Dupixent, Adbry (tralokinumab-ldrm subcutaneous injection), Cinqair (reslizumab intravenous infusion), Ebglyss (lebrikizumab-lbkz subcutaneous injection), Fasenra (benralizumab subcutaneous injection), Nemluvio (nemolizumab-ilto subcutaneous injection), Nucala (mepolizumab subcutaneous injection), Tezspire (tezepelumab subcutaneous injection), and Xolair (omalizumab subcutaneous injection).

-Note: Examples of monoclonal antibody therapies that may lower blood eosinophil levels include Dupixent, Adbry (tralokinumab-ldrm subcutaneous injection), Cinqair (reslizumab intravenous infusion), Ebglyss (lebrikizumab-lbkz subcutaneous injection), Fasenra (benralizumab subcutaneous injection), Nemluvio (nemolizumab-ilto subcutaneous injection), Nucala (mepolizumab subcutaneous injection), Tezspire (tezepelumab subcutaneous injection), and Xolair (omalizumab subcutaneous injection).
+- b) According to the prescriber, the patient has oral (systemic) corticosteroid-dependent asthma (e.g., the patient has received $\geq 5$ mg oral prednisone or equivalent per day for $\geq 6$ months); AND - iii.
+Patient has received at least 3 consecutive months of combination therapy with BOTH of the following (a and b): - a) An inhaled corticosteroid; AND - At least one additional asthma controller or asthma maintenance medication; AND

-- b) According to the prescriber, the patient has oral (systemic) corticosteroiddependent asthma (e.g., the patient has received \geq 5 mg oral prednisone or equivalent per day for \geq 6 months); AND - iii.
-Patient has received at least 3 consecutive months of combination therapy with BOTH of the following (a and b): - a) A medium- or high-dose inhaled corticosteroid; AND - b) At least one additional asthma controller or asthma maintenance medication; AND Note: Examples of additional asthma controller or asthma maintenance medications are inhaled long-acting beta2-agonists, inhaled long-acting muscarinic antagonists, and monoclonal antibody therapies for asthma (e.g., Cinqair, Fasenra, Nucala, Tezspire, and Xolair).
-Use of a combination inhaler containing both a medium- or high-dose inhaled corticosteroid and additional asthma controller/maintenance medication(s) would fulfill the requirement for both criteria a and b. - iv.
-Patient has a history of ONE of the following (a or b): - a) Patient meets BOTH of the following (1 and 2):
+Note: Examples of additional asthma controller or asthma maintenance medications are inhaled long-acting beta2-agonists, inhaled long-acting muscarinic antagonists, and monoclonal antibody therapies for asthma (e.g., Cinqair, Fasenra, Nucala, Tezspire, and Xolair).
+Use of a combination inhaler containing both an inhaled corticosteroid and additional asthma controller/maintenance medication(s) would fulfill the requirement for both criteria a and b.